 White Peony Root In Traditional Chinese Medicine

 White peony root helps the liver store by consolidating blood and counteracting spasms.
-In TCM, the liver is associated with the Hun, your ethereal soul is part of your being and psyche that is intuitive and wanders at night in your dreams to bring inspiration.
+In TCM, the liver is associated with the Hun.
+The ethereal soul that is part of your being and psyche.
+It is intuitive and wanders at night in your dreams to bring inspiration.
 By nourishing liver blood, white peony helps strengthen this important aspect to of the liver functioning to help calm, strengthen and improve mental and emotional clarity.
-It is highly regarded for its emotional stabilizing benefits and ability to improve mental focus.
+It stabilizes emotions and improves mental focus.

-Peony root is most often used as a blood tonic useful for treating stagnant liver qi, with symptoms that includes, muscle spasms, irregular periods, abdominal pain.
-It is also used to treat infertility associated with pros, ovarian failure and endometriosis.
+Peony root is a blood tonic.
+Treating stagnant liver qi, with symptoms that includes, muscle spasms, irregular periods, abdominal pain.
+It also treats infertility associated with prostate, ovarian failure and endometriosis.

 White peony is effective at supporting liver blood.
 Anemia, irregular menses, muscle spasms, cramping, restless leg syndrome, inflamed tendons, numbness, and muscle weakness associated with liver blood deficiency.
-And is combined with licorice for better effects.
-It is always used to counter the effects of blood deficiency caused by an excessive use of draining herbs.
+With better effects when combined with licorice.
+It counters the effects of blood deficiency caused by an excessive use of draining herbs.

 It also has a unique ability to both nourish liver blood and subdue liver yang, which helps with headaches caused by liver blood deficiency and liver yang rising.
 When comparing it to lavender it can direct liver qi (yang) downwards, but it does not nourish the blood like peony does.